unclecode/ccat4ai/README.md

 Both files include a directory tree structure at the end.

+## Local vs Remote Repositories

+- If a URL is provided (starts with http://, https://, or git@), the tool clones the repository temporarily
+- If just a name is provided (like "crawl4ai"), the tool assumes it's a local directory in the current path
+- If a path is provided, the tool uses that local repository

 ## About the Author

 Created by [Unclecode](https://github.com/unclecode), author of the popular [Crawl4AI](https://github.com/unclecode/crawl4ai) library.

-If you find this tool useful, please ⭐ [CodeCat4AI](https://github.com/unclecode/codecat4ai) and [Crawl4AI](https://github.com/unclecode/crawl4ai) on GitHub!
+If you find this tool useful, please ⭐ [CodeCat4AI](https://github.com/unclecode/ccat4ai) and [Crawl4AI](https://github.com/unclecode/crawl4ai) on GitHub!

 ## License